LieberInstitute/spatial_NAc/README.md

 - A processed SpatialExperiment object with the SRT data which includes the spatial domain annotations, RCTD deconvolution weights, and NMF factor projections is located in the spe_shiny directory.

-- A processed SingleCellExperiment object containing cell type labels is located in the sce_shiny directory.
+- A processed SingleCellExperiment object containing cell type labels is located in the sce_isee directory.

 ### Raw Data